symmy596/Polypy/docs/source/installation.rst

 Installation
 ============

-:py:mod:`polypy` can be installed from the PyPI package manager with py:mod:`pip`
+:py:mod:`polypy` can be installed from the PyPI package manager with :py:mod:`pip`

 .. code-block:: bash